breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 You have to pick an alias for the remote – we normally use `origin`, but it is just an arbitrary word and you can use anything.

 :warning:
 In our boilerplates, you will already have an origin set-up from the boilerplate's repository.
-In those cases you should not remove the original origin, but would need to use another term (e.g. `new` or `new-origin`, etc) to add your new remote.
+In those cases, you should not remove the original origin, but will need to use another term (e.g. `new` or `new-origin`, etc) to add your new remote.

 Add the remote by executing the following command: